 Disadvantages of IoT in Healthcare

-Although IoT is a technology has proven its mark in the improvements pertaining to the field of medicines but it does not come with a downside.
-Some challenges to this industry are revealed below.
+Although IoT is technology has proven its mark in the improvements pertaining to the field of medicines but it does not come with a downside.
+Following are the challenges to this industry.

 - There serious concerns about patient privacy (This loophole is hopped to be resolve with the blockchain technology in the near future).

 - Security breaches may result in serious data corruption or manipulation such as a hack into healthcare analytics may be disastrous (Blockchain technology also promises to overcome this hurdle).